radical-cybertools/radical.pilot/docs/source/overview.rst

 In RP, tasks are called ``ComputeUnits`` (CU, or 'unit'), indicating that are independent and self-contained units of computation.
 Each CU represents a self-contained, executable part of the application's workload.
-A CU is described by the following attributes (for more details, see the :class:`API documentation <radical.pilot.ComputeUnitDescription>`):
+A CU is described by the following attributes:

   * `executable`    : the name of the executable to be run on the target machines
   * `arguments`     : a list of argument strings to be passed to the executable
   * `environment`   : a dictionary of environment variable/value pairs to be set before unit execution
   * `input_staging` : a set of staging directives for input data
   * `output_staging`: a set of staging directives for output data

+For more details, see the
+:class:`API documentation <radical.pilot.ComputeUnitDescription>`

 What is a Pilot?